Townshend Acts: The New York Restraining Act 1767

 This was the (joint) third of the five acts, passed on 2 July 1767, the same day as the Indemnity Act.

 It forbade the New York Assembly and the governor of New York from passing any new bills until they complied with the Quartering Act 1765.
-That act required New York to provide housing, food and supplies for the British troops stationed there to defend the colony.
-New York resisted the Quartering Act saying they were being taxed, yet had no direct representation in Parliament.
-Furthermore, New York didn't think British soldiers were needed any more, since the French and Indian War had come to an end.
+That act required New York authorities to provide housing, foodstuffs and supplies for the British troops stationed there to defend the colony.
+The New York Assembly resisted the Quartering Act on the grounds it did not limit the number of troops to be quartered and that Parliament could not constitutionally tax the colony without its consent.
+Resentment in the Assembly towards the quartering of soldiers also grew as a result of the end of the French and Indian War, as the French threat to the colony subsided.

 Before the act was implemented, New York reluctantly agreed to provide some of the soldiers' needs, so it was never applied.

 The Indemnity Act 1767

-This Act was passed together with the New York Restraining Act, on 2 July 1767.
+This act was passed together with the New York Restraining Act, on 2 July 1767.

 'Indemnity' means 'security or protection against a loss or other financial burden'.
-The Indemnity Act 1767 reduced taxes on the British East India Company when they imported tea into England.
-This allowed them to re-export the tea to the colonies more cheaply and resell it to the colonists.
-Until this time, all items had to be shipped to England first from wherever they were made and then re-exported to their destination, including to the colonies.
-This followed from the principle of mercantilism in England, which meant the colonies were forced to trade only with England.
+The Indemnity Act 1767 reduced taxes on the East India Company (EIC) when they imported tea into Britain.
+This allowed them to re-export the tea to the colonies more cheaply and resell it to the American colonies.
+Until this time, all items had to be shipped to Britain first from wherever they were made and then re-exported to their destination, including to the colonies.
+This was part of the policy of mercantilism, which stipulated that European countries only allow their colonies to trade with the metropole.

-The British East India Company was one of England's largest companies but was on the verge of collapse due to much cheaper smuggled Dutch tea.
+The EIC was one of Britain's largest companies but was on the verge of collapse due to American colonists smuggling cheaper tea purchased from Dutch sellers.
 Part of the purpose of the entire series of Townshend Acts was to save the company from imploding.
 Since tea smuggling had become a common and successful practice, Parliament realized how difficult it was to enforce the taxing of tea.
 The Act stated that no more taxes would be placed on tea, and it made the cost of the East India Company's tea less than tea that was smuggled via Holland.
-It was an incentive for the colonists to purchase the East India Company tea.
+It was an incentive for the colonists to purchase the EIC tea.